V01dDweller/vim_install/README.md

 `/etc/profile.d/vim.sh` file to ensure that it takes precedence over package-managed instances.

-As of 2024 it is probably simpler to install Vim via the native package manager as most modern distributions have a recent enough version of Vim available.
-The original motivation for this project was to install newer versions of Vim on CentOS 7 which was version locked to the increasingly dated version 7.4.
+As of 2024 it is probably simpler to install Vim via the default package manager as most modern distributions make a recent enough version of Vim available.
+The original motivation for this project was to install newer versions of Vim on the once popular, but now end-of-life, CentOS 7 which was version locked to version 7.4.

 Now this role is now more of a learning exercise for [Ansible](https://www.ansible.com/), [Ansible